 WMF aspires to promote tourism approaches that minimally impact sense of place, while bringing increased benefits and decision-making power into the hands of communities.
-This includes fostering regional approaches that better distribute visitation and draw attention to lesser-known heritage places, a model currently being explored in WMF projects at the Bennerley Viaduct, UK, Canal Nacional, Mexico, and the historic center of Córdoba, Spain.
+This includes fostering regional approaches that better distribute visitation and draw attention to lesser-known heritage places, a model currently being explored in WMF projects at the Bennerley Viaduct, UK and Canal Nacional, Mexico.

 About the World Monuments Watch

 The World Monuments Watch seeks to discover, spotlight, and catalyze action to safeguard cultural sites under threat with the opportunity for contemporary social impact.
 Announced every two years, the Watch brings visibility to 25 heritage places nominated by residents and community-based organizations from around the world and selected by an outside panel of experts.
 Together, they represent a cross section of issues confronting heritage conservation globally.
 Through the Watch, WMF contributes thought leadership on pressing challenges and collaborates with local partners on targeted conservation programs—including advocacy, planning, education, and physical interventions in the historic built environment.

 About World Monuments Fund